Sherrie Rose: Early years

 Rose is the daughter of Ed and Kathy Rose.
 She was born in Connecticut, and the family moved to Tampa when she was in her teens.
 She graduated from George D. Chamberlain High School in Tampa and began majoring in electrical engineering at the University of South Florida (USF).
 While she worked with the sound system in a theater at USF, she decided to audition for a play, and she was successful.
 She made the dean's list three years during her engineering studies in addition to performing in productions at the university and community theaters.
 She worked as a model, including posing for pictures in swimwear magazines and for nude images in Playboy magazine.

 Career

-Rose has also appeared in over 65 films including Killer Crocodile (1989), No Retreat, No Surrender 3: Blood Brothers (1990), The King of the Kickboxers (1990), Maximum Force (1992), Unlawful Entry (1992), New Crime City (1994), Demon Knight (1995) and Black Scorpion II (1997), and television shows including Miami Vice, Married With Children, Charmed, and Sons of Anarchy, two "Tales from the Crypt" episodes and the books entitled Tales from the Crypt and Girlfriends.
+Rose has also appeared in over 65 films including Killer Crocodile (1989), No Retreat, No Surrender 3: Blood Brothers (1990), The King of the Kickboxers (1990), Maximum Force (1992), Unlawful Entry (1992), New Crime City (1994), Demon Knight (1995) and Black Scorpion II (1997), and television shows including Miami Vice, Married... with Children, Charmed, and Sons of Anarchy, two "Tales from the Crypt" episodes and the books entitled Tales from the Crypt and Girlfriends.

 Personal life

-In 2009, Rose told Us Weekly that she had a son with Jeffrey Dean Morgan, born circa 2004–2005.
+Rose and Jeffrey Dean Morgan have a child, born circa 2004–2005.